kneumei/QueueUsingTwoStacks/README.md

 * Dequeue method returns 5, queue = { }

 ####REFERENCE
 [David Hudson](https://davidhudson.me) and I were discussing this very problem over lunch last week.
-He even mentioned that it would be a good code kata and I agreed 100%.
+He even mentioned that it would be a good code kata and I agreed 100% which is how this code kata was formulated.
 Thanks, [David](https://twitter.com/_davidhudson)!

 ### Answer Submission Instructions
 1. Fork this repository.